-Inequalities in the wider determinants of health (such as housing, education and access to green space) translate into health inequalities.
+Inequalities in the wider determinants of health (such as housing, education, cost of living and access to green space) translate into health inequalities.

+Health inequalities are unfair, systematic and avoidable differences in health.
 Therefore, action to reduce health inequalities requires action to improve outcomes across all the factors that influence our health.
 Approx 10% of our health is impacted by the healthcare we receive.